paralus/website/blog/2022-07-29-paralus-quickstart-microk8s/index.md

 In the previous blog posts we showed how you can set up Paralus on various cloud based Kubernetes clusters like [Azure](/blog/paralus-quickstart-aks/), [AWS](/blog/eks-quickstart) and [GCP](/blog/paralus-quickstart-gke).
 We also shared a tutorial on setting up Paralus on a [Kind](/blog/kind-quickstart) cluster.

 All these posts have helped people get started with Paralus.
-However, there have been requests for a details on **how to set up Paralus on MicroK8s cluster**.
+However, there have been requests for details on **how to set up Paralus on MicroK8s cluster**.
 In this blog post, we do exactly that.

 <!--truncate-->